< < PT04 : PT05 : PT06 > >

 048 The system shall remotely process video and audio data and provide an indication of potential incidents or threats to a center.
 03 Transit Operations needs to be able to monitor transit secure areas such as bus or rail yards and transit infrastructure such as tracks and tunnels in order to provide security for transit assets.

-050 The system shall provide the capability for a traveler to report an emergency and summon assistance from secure areas such as transit stops, transit stations, modal transfer facilities, rest stops, park-and-ride areas, travel information areas, and emerge 02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.
+050 The system shall provide the capability for a traveler to report an emergency and summon assistance from secure areas such as transit stops, transit stations, modal transfer facilities, rest stops, park-and-ride areas, travel information areas, and emergency pull off areas.
+02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.

 051 The system shall forward a request for assistance to an emergency management function and acknowledge the request.
 02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.